 You can find out more about the groups and request an appearance by visiting their websites.

 If you aren't close to one of these groups, be your own Star Wars character!
 You can order costumes by clicking on the links below.
-These are my affiliate links, so if you order through them, you'll be supporting the site at no additional cost to you.

 The folks at All for the Boys created these amazing DIY cardboard Star Wars vehicles!
 Just imagine having this Millennium Falcon and Rey's Speeder at the banquet.
 The boys will love it!
 One note: On the website, All for the Boys shows kids sitting in the vehicles, but they look like they might be preschoolers.
 If you want your Cub Scouts to sit in the vehicles, you'll need to change the scale.